d-robertson/junior-level/README.md

   * clean up code
   * more responsive styling
   * disable save button after job is saved
+  * add the ability to see the next 50 results

 ####### Bugs
   * when larger than 760px screen size my home link which is the brand stops working